aouriri/blog/about.md

 :wave: :wave:

 she/her. blerd.
-TXST & UNT alum. metadata librarian. crazy plant lady, typophile, and foodie. other stuff you can find either in my résumé or other bios i've written.
+TXST & UNT alum. metadata librarian. plant fanatic, typophile, and foodie. other stuff you can find either in my résumé or other bios i've written.